 Visiting Počitelj, Bosnia-Herzegovina

-Our first stop of the day was the lovely little hillside town, Počitelj.
+The first stop on our Dubrovnik to Bosnia day trip was the lovely little hillside town, Počitelj.
 It is a historic site on the bank of the Neretva River and is a popular tourist stop on the way to Mostar.

 In 1996, Počitelj was added to the list of the world’s 100 most endangered cultural heritage sites, by the World Monuments Watch.
 In 2000, the government of Bosnia-Herzegovina started a reconstruction project and encouraged Počitelj’s refugees to return home.